bluepylons/USB-C-3-way-splitter/README.md

 ## Build process

-Work in Progress

 1.)
 Test the PCB by plugging in a 5V 3A-capable USB-C source.
 When plugged in, both the white and green LEDs should light up.
 Next, test it with a non-5V 3A capable source (e.g. use a USB-A cable).
 When plugged in, only the white LED should light up.

 2.)
 Unplug the PCB.

 3.)
-Take the Ikea Sittbrunn USB-A to USB-C cable, and cut the USB-C end to slightly longer than the desired length.
+Take the Ikea Sittbrunn USB-A to USB-C cable, and cut the USB-C end to about 20-30mm longer than the desired length.
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/01.JPG?raw=true)

 4.)
 Strip about 20mm off the outer insulation.
-Check that the inner-insulation is not damaged.
 The method I found works well is to use a pair of flush cutters to "bite' the insulation parallel to the cable, and then cut the resulting pieces off.
+After stripping, check that the insulation for the individual wires are not damaged.

 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/02.JPG?raw=true)
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/03.JPG?raw=true)